ConnerWill/Convert-ImageToASCIIArt/docs/README.md

 <br>

-Example of converting image `C:\path\to\image.jpg` to ASCII art specifying the `MaxWidth` of ASCII art output to 80 instead of default value of 120 and the `Contrast` to 75 instead of the default value of 50
+Example of converting image `C:\path\to\image.jpg` to ASCII art specifying the `MaxWidth` of ASCII art output to 80 instead of default value of your terminal width and the `Contrast` to 75 instead of the default value of 50

 ```powershell